andr-nau/Remove-duplicates-excel/README.md

 # Remove-duplicates-excel
 To remove duplicate rows from excel files (noise filter characterization data files).
-Put file name for processing in argument.
+Put the filename for processing as an argument.